Cdude1909/PKG2DMG/README.md

 ### A tool to create `.dmg` from Apple's `.pkg` 🎊
 ### NOTE: Runs on Linux only.
 Use VM for Windows.
 - The script will automatically create `.dmg` & save it to desired location.
-- it will be bootable hence can be used for Hackintosh or MacOS
+- `.dmg` will be bootable hence can be used for Hackintosh or offical Mac
 - also works with my another script [Automated-macOS-Installer](https://www.github.com/cdude1909/Automated-macOS-Installer)

 ## Requirements